calroc/Thun/docs/Correcet_Programming.rst

-To calculate the new R first collect all the names in R that are not mentioned in P (and so cannot be set to Void by it) then add the names evaluated by solving P’s expressions with the marks in R.
+To calculate the new R first collect all the names in R that are not mentioned in P (and so cannot be set to Void by it) then add the names evaluated by solving P's expressions with the marks in R.

 .. code:: ipython2